 Training our minds

 Many people think that to meditate, you have to stop thinking or make your mind go blank.
-That’s mission impossible!
+That sounds like mission impossible.
 Others think meditation is about relaxation.
 That’s not quite right either.
 Though meditation does quieten the mental chatter, and that does help us relax.

 Regulating our attention

-Meditation is helps us become aware of what our minds are doing and what we’re experiencing, as it’s happening.
-Over time, we learn to notice our mental and emotional state without being carried away by it.
-We learn to train our attention so the mind becomes steadier and more spacious.
+Meditation helps us become aware of what our minds are doing and what we’re experiencing, as it’s happening.
+We see our thoughts and mental habits for what they are.
+And we learn to train our attention so the mind becomes steadier and more spacious.

 Of course, this takes practice.

-We begin by learning to quieten a busy mind.
+During formal meditation practice, we learn to quieten a busy mind.
 We do this by giving it something to focus on.
 The usual starting point is to pay attention to our breathing.
-The mind can go on chattering in the background, while we focus our attention on our breathing.
-When we notice we’ve become distracted by our thoughts, as we inevitably will, we just turn our attention back to our breathing.
+And when we notice we’ve become distracted by our thoughts, we direct our attention back to our breathing.

 Being present in our lives

-Developing a mindful awareness helps us function better in daily life.
+Developing this mindful awareness helps us function better in daily life.
 Instead of having knee-jerk reactions to situations, we can develop a presence of mind that lets us stop, breathe and notice how we’re feeling before we respond.
 Instead of being lost in the past or worrying about the future, we can be here now.
 And we can bring a mindful presence to our relationships with others.

 Over time, meditation and mindfulness help us see and overcome the conditioning and thinking patterns that cause our anxiety and suffering.
 Our minds become more peaceful and pliable.
-And we become more loving and compassionate.
+We become more loving and compassionate.
 And we can rest in the stillness that our mindful awareness allows us to access.